The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 Then they scheduled a photo shoot - like, a real editorial photographer coming to my house to photograph me and my kids for Maclean's magazine.
 MACLEAN'S MAGAZINE.

 My first thought?
 I hate my hair right now.
-I'm growing it out and I would never on purpose get my photograph taken at this exact moment.
+I'm growing it out and I would never willingly get my photograph taken at this exact moment.
 So what does an ADHD mom do?
-Look up "in between hair styles (not pixie but not shoulder length)" and then walk into my bathroom and cut it myself.
+Look up "in between hair styles (not pixie but not shoulder length)" and walk into my bathroom and cut it myself.

 And then the clothes situation.
-I'm a pretty casual person - jeans and t-shirts, on the daily.
+I'm a pretty casual person - jeans and t-shirts every day.
 But this was Maclean's... surely a therapist should be wearing a blazer or some shit, right?

 I had my six-year-old take photos of me in different outfits and sent them to my photographer cousin for wardrobe approval.
 Because apparently that's what we do now.